Slag: Ferrous slag

 Ferrous slags are produced in different stages of the iron and steelmaking processes resulting in varying physiochemical properties.
 Additionally, the rate of cooling of the slag material affects its degree of crystallinity further diversifying its range of properties.
-For example, slow cooled BF slags (or air-cooled slags) tend have more crystalline phases than quenched BF slags (ground granulated blast furnace slags) making it denser and better suited as an aggregate.
-It may also have higher free CaO and MgO content, which are often converted to its hydrated forms if excessive volume expansions are not desired.
-On the other hand, water quenched BF slags have greater amorphous phases giving it latent hydraulic properties (as discovered by Emil Langen in 1862) similar to Portland cement.
+For example, slow cooled blast furnace slags (or air-cooled slags) tend to have more crystalline phases than quenched blast furnace slags (ground granulated blast furnace slags) making it denser and better suited as an aggregate.
+It may also have higher free calcium oxide and magnesium oxide content, which are often converted to its hydrated forms if excessive volume expansions are not desired.
+On the other hand, water quenched blast furnace slags have greater amorphous phases giving it latent hydraulic properties (as discovered by Emil Langen in 1862) similar to Portland cement.

 During the process of smelting iron, ferrous slag is created, but dominated by calcium and silicon compositions.
 Through this process, ferrous slag can be broken down into blast furnace slag (produced from iron oxides of molten iron), then steel slag (forms when steel scrap and molten iron combined).
 The major phases of ferrous slag contain calcium-rich olivine-group silicates and melilite-group silicates.

 Slag from steel mills in ferrous smelting is designed to minimize iron loss, which gives out the significant amount of iron, following by oxides of calcium, silicon, magnesium, and aluminium.
-As the slag is cooled down by water, several chemical reactions from a temperature of around 2600 F (such as oxidization) taken place within the slag.
+As the slag is cooled down by water, several chemical reactions from a temperature of around 2600 F (such as oxidization) take place within the slag.

-Based on a case study at the Hopewell National Historical Site in Berks and Chester counties, Pennsylvania, USA, ferrous slag usually contains lower concentration of various types of trace elements than non-ferrous slag.
+Based on a case study at the Hopewell National Historical Site in Berks and Chester counties, Pennsylvania, US, ferrous slag usually contains lower concentration of various types of trace elements than non-ferrous slag.
 However, some of them, such as arsenic (As), iron, and manganese, can accumulate in groundwater and surface water to levels that can exceed environmental guidelines.

 Non-ferrous slag

 Non-ferrous slag is produced from non-ferrous metals of natural ores.
 Non-ferrous slag can be characterized into copper, lead, and zinc slags due to the ores' compositions, and they have more potential to impact the environment negatively than ferrous slag.
 The smelting of copper, lead and bauxite in non-ferrous smelting, for instance, is designed to remove the iron and silica that often occurs with those ores, and separates them as iron-silicate-based slags.

-Copper slag, the waste product of smelting copper ores, was studied in an abandoned Penn Mine in California, USA.
-For six to eight months per year, this region is flooded and become a reservoir for drinking water and irrigation.
+Copper slag, the waste product of smelting copper ores, was studied in an abandoned Penn Mine in California, US.
+For six to eight months per year, this region is flooded and becomes a reservoir for drinking water and irrigation.
 Samples collected from the reservoir showed the higher concentration of cadmium (Cd) and lead (Pb) that exceeded regulatory guidelines.